-The Replacement_Certificate_Serial_Number_KAKPP field contains the Organisation Certificate serial number for the Organisation Certificate to be used to populate the prepayment Key Agreement Key Device anchor slot.
-This field shall not be populated where the relevant step of the SMKI Recovery Procedure does not require an affected Subscriber to provide replacement Organisation Certificates that the DCC will use to populate Devices’ anchor slots using the Recovery Private Key or Contingency Private Key.
+The Replacement_Certificate_Serial_Number_KAKPP field contains the Organisation Certificate serial number for the Organisation Certificate to be used to populate the prepayment Key Agreement Key Device Trust Anchor Cell.
+This field shall not be populated where the relevant step of the SMKI Recovery Procedure does not require an affected Subscriber to provide replacement Organisation Certificates that the DCC will use to populate Devices’ Trust Anchor Cells using the Recovery Private Key or Contingency Private Key.

-The Replacement_Status_DS field contains a value which is one of the permitted response code values for Service Request 6.15.1, as set out in the first column of Table 7 in section 4.1A.3.3 of the Message Mapping Catalogue, in relation to the replacement information from the affected Organisation Certificate in the Digital Signing anchor slot on a Device.
+The Replacement_Status_DS field contains a value which is one of the permitted response code values for Service Request 6.15.1, as set out in the first column of Table 7 in section 4.1A.3.3 of the Message Mapping Catalogue, in relation to the replacement information from the affected Organisation Certificate in the Digital Signing Trust Anchor Cell on a Device.

-The Replacement_Status_KAK field contains a value which is one of the permitted response code values for Service Request 6.15.1, as set out in the first column of Table 7 in section 4.1A.3.3 of the Message Mapping Catalogue, in relation to the replacement of information from the affected Organisation Certificate in the Key Agreement Key anchor slot on a Device.
+The Replacement_Status_KAK field contains a value which is one of the permitted response code values for Service Request 6.15.1, as set out in the first column of Table 7 in section 4.1A.3.3 of the Message Mapping Catalogue, in relation to the replacement of information from the affected Organisation Certificate in the Key Agreement Key Trust Anchor Cell on a Device.

-The Replacement_Status_KAKPP field contains a value which is one of the permitted response code values for Service Request 6.15.1, as set out in the first column of Table 7 in section 4.1A.3.3 of the Message Mapping Catalogue, in relation to the replacement of information from the affected Organisation Certificate in the prepayment Key Agreement Key anchor slot on a Device.
+The Replacement_Status_KAKPP field contains a value which is one of the permitted response code values for Service Request 6.15.1, as set out in the first column of Table 7 in section 4.1A.3.3 of the Message Mapping Catalogue, in relation to the replacement of information from the affected Organisation Certificate in the prepayment Key Agreement Key Trust Anchor Cell on a Device.

 The File_Signing Certificate_ID field contains the File Signing Certificate ID, which shall not contain a value when the file is issued by the DCC.